 22.6.4 If the College Executive Committee recommends against promotion or tenure, the candidate must be informed of the ability to obtain reasons and request reconsideration as described in 16.1.5.
 No negative recommendation shall be forwarded until the reconsideration is complete.

 22.6.5 After receiving the recommendations of the voting faculty, the director, and the College Executive Committee, the Dean of the College will conduct an independent review of the file and any additional materials that might have been compiled in any review or appeal and will make an independent evaluation of the application.
-The Dean will forward his/her recommendation and all requested file materials to the Senior Vice Chancellor for Academic Affairs, the candidate, the College Executive Committee, and the director.
+The Dean will forward his/her recommendation and all requested file materials to the Executive Vice Chancellor and Chief Academic Officer, the candidate, the College Executive Committee, and the director.
 If the Dean recommends against promotion or tenure, the candidate must be informed of the ability to obtain reasons and request reconsideration as described in 16.1.5.

 22.6.6 The faculty member under consideration has the right to withdraw the application for tenure and/or promotion at any step in the process, without prejudice.
 If it is the candidate's mandatory year for tenure consideration, withdrawal from consideration implies that the candidate will not seek tenure and his/her contract will expire at the end of the probationary period.